ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 Passing different parameters
 ----------------------------

-You can pass different parameters in each role definition as:
+If you pass different parameters in each role definition, Ansible runs the role more than once.
+Providing different variable values is not the same as passing different role parameters.
+You must use the ``roles`` keyword for this behavior, since ``import_role`` and ``include_role`` do not accept role parameters.

+This playbook runs the ``foo`` role twice:

 .. code-block:: yaml